Mohitbaghel-pere/WeatherApp/README.md

 - SqlCipher
 - LiveData
 - ViewModel

+## NOTE
+You need to use your own OpenWeather API Key at below mentioned path build.gradle -> defaultConfig -> OPEN_WEATHER_API_KEY

+## NOTE
+Also update the Pass Code for Database encrpytion at below mentioned path build.gradle -> defaultConfig -> PASS_CODE

 ## Unit Test
 This repository provides a comprehensive unit testing setup for Android applications using JUnit, Mockito.
 The testing framework is designed to ensure the reliability, correctness, and maintainability of the application codebase.